Asfandiyark007/Essentials-of-Docker/Building a Dockerized Application.md

 Flask==2.1.2
 ```
 4) ### Write a DockerFile:
+- Make a file named `DockerFile` (without any extension) and paste the below code.
 ```sh
 # Use an official Python runtime as a parent image
 FROM python:3.9-slim